Tillakaratne Dilshan: Early career

 Dilshan first played against Zimbabwe on 18 November 1999 at Bulawayo.
 He scored 9 runs on his debut and was out LBW to a delivery off Henry Olonga.
 However, Dilshan managed to score his maiden test century at the Harare Sports Club in the second test between Sri Lanka and Zimbabwe.
 He scored an unbeaten 163 runs in the first innings and was awarded the player of the match award for his role in the Sri Lankan victory.
 Dilshan achieved his highest test score in England, where he scored 193 runs in the second test at the Lord's cricket ground, against England.

 Dilshan's One-Day International debut also came during Sri Lanka's tour of Zimbabwe in 1999, where he scored 31 runs against Zimbabwe.
 His maiden ODI century came against Netherlands on 4 July 2006, where he smashed an unbeaten 117 runs along with Sanath Jayasuriya's 157 to help Sri Lanka post then highest ODI score of 443 runs, which stood for 10 years until England scored 444 runs.

 Dilshan real talent came through in their match against India on 15 December 2009, where Sri Lanka nearly chased a mammoth target of 414 posted by India.
 The pitch at Rajkot was perfect to bat on, Dilshan started the run chase with Tharanga, instead of Jayasuriya.
 In a blistering knock he reached fifty off 38 balls and then scored hundred off 73 balls.
 His 150 runs came off 115 balls with Sri Lanka on the brink of a sensational win.
 His score of 160 was full of hooks, pulls and many scoops of his variety, leading the way to victory.
 But after Dilshan fell when bowled by Harbhajan Singh, the match opened for the Indian team.
 They took all the advantages and Sri Lanka were bowled out for 411 runs, losing by only 3 runs.
 This was Dilshan's third century in ODIs, the commentators described it as one of the best chases in the World Cricket.
-His knock was later nominated to be one of the Best ODI Batting Performance of the year by ESPN Cricinfo.
+His knock was later nominated to be one of the Best ODI Batting Performance of the year by ESPNcricinfo.

-He was named in the 'Team of the Tournament' by ESPN Cricinfo for the 2009 T20I World Cup.
-His knock of 96* against West Indies was later nominated to be one of the Best T20I Batting Performance of the year by ESPN Cricinfo.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.
+His knock of 96* against West Indies was later nominated to be one of the Best T20I Batting Performance of the year by ESPNcricinfo.

 For his performances in 2009, he was named in the World ODI XI by the ICC.